Overview

 Bubble remover or spatula, and head space tool Plastic tool used to remove air bubbles and to measure the space between the top of the jars and the food inside it.

-Makes filling jars neater and prevents spills.
+Makes filling neater and prevents spills.

 Paper towels and/or clean dishtowels For wiping rims clean before sealing.

-1. Wash your hands with soap and warm water for at least 20 seconds.
+• Wash your hands with soap and warm water for at least 20 seconds.
 Sanitize counter tops, cutting boards and utensils with hot, soapy water.
 Even better, use a weak bleach solution (5 ml (1 tsp)of household bleach to 750 ml (3 cups) of water to clean surfaces.
 Rinse with water.

-2. Clean and sterilize jars, funnel, ladle and magnetic wand.
+• Clean and sterilize jars, funnel, ladle and magnetic wand.
 First, wash in hot, soapy water.
 Rinse well.
 Place jars and utensils in the large pot with enough water to cover them and bring to a boil.
 Jars must be boiled for at least 10 minutes to sterilize.
 Turn off the heat and leave the jars in the canner until you are ready to fill them.
 Jars may also be washed in the dishwasher and kept hot after they cycle until ready to use.

-3. Prepare the recipe.
-Use only a safe recipe and do not adjust the ingredients.
+1. Use only a safe recipe and do not adjust the ingredients.

-4. Soak lids in hot (not boiling) water for at least 5 minutes before filling your jars.
+2. Soak lids in hot (not boiling) water for at least 5 minutes before filling your jars.
 This will soften the seals so you get a good fit.

-2. High acid foods need .5 cm (1/4”) head space for jams and jellies; and 1 cm (1/2”) for fruit, pickles chutney or relish.
+• High acid foods generally need .5 cm (1/4”) for jams and jellies and 1 cm (1/2”) for fruit, pickles, chutney, or relish.

-8. Process jars in the appropriate canner using the jar lifter to place the jars into the high-pressure canner or boiling water bath.
+6. Process jars in the appropriate canner using the jar lifter to place the jars into the high-pressure canner or boiling water bath.

 1. High-pressure canner for low acid foods: Adjust water level as directed by canner manufacturer.
 Lock the canner lid and place over high heat.
 Vent the canner to allow steam to escape according to manufacturer.
 When pressure reaches the right level, begin timing according to the recipe.
 Regulate heat to maintain pressure level for your altitude.
 When processing time is done, turn off heat.
 Wait for pressure to drop to zero.
 Wait 2 more minutes before carefully removing the canner lid by turning the lid away from you.